Skip to content

 import arrow

-The # requirements: comment is parsed once at script load.
+The # requirements: comment is read once at script load.
 Don’t put it in the middle of the file or inside a function.
+Already preinstalled: requests, httpx, pandas, numpy, pydantic (plus the standard library and datamaker-py).